Upcoming CAAP testing dates are:

 The Collegiate Assessment of Academic Proficiency (CAAP) test is offered every semester at the main Emporia State University Campus and the ESU - Kansas City (Overland Park, KS) location.
 Your Advisor will enroll you for CAAP testing during your advising sessions.

 There are three sections of the CAAP testing; math, reading and writing.
 You will be notified of which section(s) you must take during our registration sessions.
 CAAP testing fees are $25.00 per section.
 This amount will be billed to the students account upon enrollment for the CAAP test and will reflect on the student's transcript as a course.
 It will indicate the time and building the test will be administered.
-For students who are not yet enrolled in classes, payment can be made the day of testing.
+For students who are not yet enrolled in classes, payment can be made online.
+For non-enrolled students, please contact your advisor or our office for more information on payment.
 No refunds will be given for the CAAP testing unless the Assessment Office is notified before the day of testing at 620-341-5103.
 Results for the CAAP test take approximately 6 weeks.
 The scores will be mailed to your address listed on file with ESU.
 Please let us know if you have any questions regarding your testing results.

 Registration & Testing Resources